Petrovich-A/TaskWizard/README.md

 This test assignment project for potential employers demonstrates my practical skills as a Java developer.
 It is a Java Spring Boot application focused on tasks management, highlighting my abilities in building RESTful APIs.
 The project meets the requirements by demonstrating clean, well-structured code, applying OOP principles in system design, including tests coverage and implementing proper exceptions handling.

-The **Task Management System** provides a secure and robust API for creating, editing, deleting, and viewing tasks.
+The **Task Wizard** provides a secure and robust API for creating, editing, deleting, and viewing tasks.
 Each task contains a title, description, status (e.g., "pending", "in progress", "completed"), priority (e.g., "high", "medium", "low"), comments, as well as author and assignee information.

 The system implements: